ruanchaves/old_website/_posts/2021-03-20-ray-wandb-transformers-integration.md

         super(CustomTrainer, self)._hp_search_setup(trial)
 ```

-Before you actually instantiate this CustomTrainer, you'll need to create two functions: `model_init` and `hp_space_fn`.
+Before you actually instantiate a CustomTrainer object, you'll have to create two functions: `model_init` and `hp_space_fn`.
 `model_init` has to simply return your model, and `hp_space_fn` has to return [the config that will be used by Ray Trace and W&B](https://docs.wandb.ai/integrations/ray-tune).

 A few points regarding the code below: